-- 1.1 These Rules supersede all otherprevious issues of the Rules and apply to Indoor Carriage Driving (ICD) events.
-They are based on rules of British Carriagedriving (BC) and have been adapted for the indoor environment. -In all cases BC rules apply unless within these adapted ICD Rules. - 1.2 The welfare of the horse is paramount and all must adhere to the FEI Code of Conduct for the welfare of the horse and, where appropriate for driving, the BHS code of practice for the welfare of horses and ponies at events. - 1.3 All qualifying events must adhere to these rules.
-However, if something outside the rules needs a decision it -is the duty of the Event Manager to make a decision in the spirit of the sport, adhering as closely as possible to these rules and using the BC rules applying at 1st October of the season where appropriate for aspects not covered here. - 1.4 Each area will organise a minimum of five qualifying events.
+- 1.1 These Rules supersede all previous issues of the Rules and apply to Indoor Carriage Driving (ICD) events.
+They are based on rules of British Carriagedriving (BC) and have been adapted for the indoor environment.
+In all cases BC rules apply unless within these adapted ICD Rules. - 1.2 The welfare of the horse is paramount and all must adhere to the FEI Code of Conduct for the welfare of the horse and, where appropriate for driving, the BHS code of practice for the welfare of horses and ponies at events. - 1.3 All qualifying events must adhere to these rules.
+However, if something outside the rules needs a decision it is the duty of the Event Manager to make a decision in the spirit of the sport, adhering as closely as possible to these rules and using the BC rules applying at 1st October of the season where appropriate for aspects not covered here.